December 17, 2025 (7mo ago) — last updated July 5, 2026 (13d ago)

 If you’re stuck on a creative project and your inner critic screams “failure,” try asking:

 That switch helps you detach from strong emotions and find a resourceful outlook.
-For more on growth mindset work, see resources on cultivating a growth mindset and overcoming limiting beliefs.
+For more on growth mindset, see the article on growth mindset and overcoming limiting beliefs.

 From automatic thought to conscious reframe